anzorenam/convolution-fitting/README.md

 # convolution-fitting

-Fitting a convolution intregral to a TGraph with ROOT
+Fitting a convolution intregral to a TGraph with ROOT.

+Useful to express Resolution of a detector as a Gaussian kernel broadening the energy response of the detector.